 Is there a free plan for Constant Contact?

 As of now, there is no free plan for Constant Contact.
-You’ll have to choose from the two pricing plans they offer.
-They also offer a 60-day trial for both pricing plans, which is one of the highest in the industry.
+You’ll have to choose from the three pricing plans they offer.
+They also offer a 60-day trial, one of the highest in the industry.